 Headaches are an extremely common ailment, and unless the pain is severe, most people don’t seek medical attention.
-However, there are occasions when a headache is a clear indicator of an underlying problem.
+However, there are occasions when head pain is a clear indicator of an underlying problem.
 Here is a list of 7 times you should seek help for headaches and a drug-free source of relief.

-For an extremely occasional headache, an over-the-counter pain reliever may be sufficient, by here are some occasions you will want to go further:
+For an extremely occasional head pain, an over-the-counter pain reliever may be sufficient.
+However, here are some occasions you will want to go further:

-When headaches become chronic – especially if you are experiencing a stiff or sore neck before, during, or after a headache – an upper cervical chiropractor may be able to help.
+When headaches become chronic, an upper cervical chiropractor may be able to help.
+This is relevant especially if you are experiencing a stiff or sore neck before, during, or after a head pain.
 In a collection of 101 headache and migraine case studies, upper cervical chiropractic was beneficial for nearly every patient, sometimes right from the first adjustment.
 For more information, schedule a consultation with a practitioner in your area.

 The content and materials provided in this web site are for informational and educational purposes only and are not intended to supplement or comprise a medical diagnosis or other professional opinion, or to be used in lieu of a consultation with a physician or competent health care professional for medical diagnosis and/or treatment.
 All content and materials including research papers, case studies and testimonials summarizing patients' responses to care are intended for educational purposes only and do not imply a guarantee of benefit.
 Individual results may vary, depending upon several factors including age of the patient, severity of the condition, severity of the spinal injury, and duration of time the condition has been present.